Max-Lovell/PhD/README.md

 Contains all methods and analysis code, and analysis data and outputs.
 Manuscripts will be available pending a successful viva!

-Emails and passwords replaced with [password] [email] or 'redacted', which may cause issues in running out of the box (only did this last!).
-Code for sanitising emails used in Dots pilot study exlcuded due to privacy concerns.

 Download a copy of the complete rdata file for the gfactor project here: https://sussex.box.com/s/3b5sykc5xq79rzrw3s76911g1ip7jyh6 (was too large for github).

 Instructions for g-factor methods code here: https://github.com/Max-Lovell/gfactor .